Honors College Capstone Project

 - The Fellow is expected to comment on the quality of the Capstone Project and must certify that it meets the Honors College requirement.

-- While some Fellows elect to work as Project Supervisors for one or more Honors College students, the Fellow is under no obligation to do so.
+- Some Fellows also serve as Project Supervisors for one or more Honors College students, while others do not.

 - Students may download and bring the Determination of Whether an Activity Represents Human Subjects Research form